tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 ## Provide a DoH Server

-Each server node is primarily defined by a DoH server {{!RFC8484}} that both is authoritative for a set of domains, and provides Obfuscated DoH functionality.
-As such, the DoH servers MUST be able to act as recursive resolvers that accept queries for records and domains beyond those for which the servers are authoritative.
+Each server node is primarily defined by a DoH server {{!RFC8484}} that is designated for a set of domains, and also provides Obfuscated DoH functionality.
+As such, the DoH servers MUST be able to act as recursive resolvers that accept queries for records and domains beyond those for which the servers are specifically designated.

 ### Obfuscated DoH Proxy